mv2devnul/taglib/README.md

 # Introduction

-A pure Lisp implementation for reading MPEG-4 audio and MPEG-3 audio tags and audio information.
+A pure Lisp implementation for reading audio tags and audio information.

+Currently reads MP3/MP4/FLAC audio files.

 **Mostly complete.
 Your mileage may vary.
 Most definitely, NOT portable.
 Heavily dependent on Clozure CCL.**